WordPress/gutenberg/CONTRIBUTING.md

 ### Releasing packages

-Lerna automatically releases all the outdated packages.
+Lerna automatically releases all outdated packages.
 To check which packages are outdated and will be released, type `npm run publish:check`.

-If you have the ability to publish packages, you _must_ have [2FA enabled](https://docs.npmjs.com/getting-started/using-two-factor-authentication) on your npmjs.com account.
+If you have the ability to publish packages, you _must_ have [2FA enabled](https://docs.npmjs.com/getting-started/using-two-factor-authentication) on your [npm account][npm].

 #### Before releasing

-Confirm that you're logged into [npm], by running `npm whoami`.
+Confirm that you're logged in to [npm], by running `npm whoami`.
 If you're not logged in, run `npm adduser` to login.

 If you're publishing a new package, ensure that its `package.json` file contains the correct `publishConfig` settings: